 While focusing on such threats to us and our environment, I am also eager to pass on my own and others’ knowledge about healing and well-being; about positive change in general.
 While we need to be constantly vigilant, and are facing massive, urgent challenges, we need to chart a way forward.

 So many media organisations feed us an endless diet of negativity.
 Awful violence exists in our world, and there are places where its ravages are unbearable, but, if we want to create a truly peaceful, healthy environment, we must challenge pessimism and fear, and refuse to give voice to those who preach bigotry and division.
 We need to give serious and concrete support to those who are working for positive change.

 So much of today’s journalism is drama-driven; pumped-up stories that foster fear, envy, and greed.
 With another approach, we could be lifting people’s energy and consciousness, helping them to see a positive way forward.
 This doesn’t mean that we can’t talk about the negative things that are happening; that would be evasion.
-But we need to avoid scare-mongering and false targetting; the enemy is not always where it appears to be.
-We need to help find solutions.
+But we need to avoid scare-mongering and false targetting, We need to help find solutions.

-As for the importance of saving and protecting our wildlife, I couldn’t put it any better than Australian author Bradley Trevor Greive, who made a plea for endangered species:
+As regards the importance of saving and protecting our wildlife, I couldn’t put it any better than Australian author Bradley Trevor Greive, who made a plea for endangered species:

 “And after they are gone, there will be silence.
 And there will be stillness.
 And there will be empty places.
 And nothing you can say will change this.
 Nothing you can do will bring them back.”

 I am available for copywriting, editing, proofreading, reporting assignments, and translation (French to English).
 You can reach me using the Changing Times contact form, or message me on my new Facebook page, The Craft of Writing.